-Higher interest rates and inflation, fluctuations in currency values, supply chain disruptions and the conflict between Russia and Ukraine have resulted in significant economic disruption and adversely impacted the broader global economy, including our customers and suppliers.
+Higher interest rates and inflation, fluctuations in currency values, supply chain disruptions and the conflicts between Russia and Ukraine, primarily in Ukraine, and between Israel and Hamas, primarily in the Gaza Strip, have resulted in significant economic disruption and adversely impacted the broader global economy, including our customers and suppliers.
 Given the dynamic and uncertain nature of the current macroeconomic environment, we cannot reasonably estimate the impact of such developments on our financial condition, results of operations or cash flows into the foreseeable future.
 The ultimate extent of the effects of these developments remain highly uncertain, and such effects could exist for an extended period of time.